James Robison (televangelist): Dominionism

-He with his Betty are members of Gateway Church, the DFW megachurch pastored by Robert Morris.

-Recently, however, Robison has become active in social conservative circles once again.
+He with his wife, Betty, are members of Gateway Church, the DFW megachurch formerly pastored by Robert Morris, who resigned after allegations he sexually abused a minor in the 1980s.
+It was reported that Robison accompanied Morris in 1987 to meet the family of the 12-year-old girl Morris had abused over a period of years.
+Robison released a video on X refuting the claim, and added that he has a statement from the victim's attorney saying he was not present at the meeting.
+Robison went on further to condemn Morris' actions.

 In 2010, he convened a meeting in Dallas with several prominent conservative religious leaders, including Richard Land and Tony Perkins, in order to make plans to replace Barack Obama with a more socially conservative president in 2012.

 LIFE Today TV program

 The Robisons' TV program, the daily television program LIFE Today, airs around the world on various television networks, both secular and Christian, such as Trinity Broadcasting Network, and Daystar.
 It can also be seen on internet podcasts, as well as the Life Outreach International official website.
-LIFE Today often features guest interviews, musical guests such as Christian recording artists Sandi Patti, Steven Curtis Chapman, Larnelle Harris, as well as mission outreaches.
-Past guests have included actor Robert Duvall, singer Randy Travis, US President George W. Bush, baseball pitcher Andy Pettitte and other Christian celebrities.

-It also features real stories from various guest viewers; people who are ministry partners, their life stories, how they converted to Christ, and how their faith impacts their lives.
-The third-world mission outreaches include distributing emergency food, drilling water wells, establishing orphanages, rescuing girls from sex trafficking, providing medical care, and abortion alternatives.
-James Robison also advocates for the anti-abortion movement and stated on his TV show that he "is the product of his mother's rape and a good life and future is still possible through God regardless of such inconvenient circumstances."
+LIFE Today often features guest interviews, musical guests and real stories from various guest viewers along with segments presenting the ministry's third-world mission outreach programs.